munificent/ui-as-code/in-progress/parameter-freedom.md

 As you add more arguments, the optionals get filled in in order.
 Once those are all provided for, adding more arguments increases the number that go to the rest parameter.

-Note, that the `1`, `2`, `3`, etc. argument values are always in order in the comments after each call up there.
-Priority may cause you to *skip* a parameter that doesn't get a value, but it never reorders the arguments.

 ## Static Semantics